opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ---

-## Scene 1 Act 2: Create a Model Group and Register a Model
+## Scene 1 Act 2: Create a model group and register a model

 Let's try again.
 This time I want to create a model group for all of the models I upload to live under.
 Check this out: